 III.
-Quality of Project Components (Goals 2-5)
+Quality of Project Components (Goals 2-5 on pages 5-6)

 - a.
 Describe the process to be completed to determine production of existing public awareness materials. - b.
 Describe how new public awareness materials will be conceptualized and developed with input from referral sources and ISBE. - c.
 Describe system for maintaining records of Child Find materials available and information related to materials request. - d.
 Describe how the project will maintain a website. - e.
 Describe how project staff will collaborate with the ISBE Early Intervention to ECSE Transition Guidance Committee in materials and website development. - f.
-Describe how input from referral sources, families, and other stakeholders will be utilized in the development/upkeep of the website. - g.
+Describe how input from referral sources, families, and other stakeholders will be utilized in the development/upkeep of resources. - g.
 Discuss proposed website features and the process for updating the resources on the website (both internal and external resources). - h.
-Discuss the establishment of the toll-free hotline in regard to staffing, information shared with callers, and follow-up activities, as necessary. - i.
-Describe the process for collecting screening data, what information will be collected, and how and to whom the data will be reported. - j.
-Explain how confidentiality of student records will be maintained. - k.
+Describe the process for collecting screening data, what information will be collected, and how and to whom the data will be reported. - i.
+Explain how confidentiality of student records will be maintained. - j.
 Explain how quarterly progress reports and end-of-year reports will be developed and submitted.
-Describe information that will be included in these reports. - 1.
-Describe the collaboration and coordination utilized to provide these services, including ongoing communication with the ISBE Early Childhood Department.
+Describe information that will be included in these reports. - k.
+Describe the process for completing an annual needs assessment survey for the project. - 1.
+Describe the collaboration and coordination utilized to provide these services, including ongoing communication with the ISBE Early Childhood Development Department.